-Source: SAMHSA, 2022.
+Source: SAMHSA, 2022

 In an evaluation of the effectiveness of the National Suicide Prevention Lifeline to prevent suicide, more than 1,000 suicidal individuals who called the hotline completed a standard risk assessment for suicide.
-Researchers found that over half of the initial sample had a plan for their suicide when they called (Stone et al., 2017).
+Researchers found that over half of the initial sample had a plan for their suicide when they called (CDC, 2022).

 Among 380 followup participants, there was a significant decrease in psychological pain, hopelessness, and intent to die between initiation of the call (time 1) to followup (time 3).
-Between time 2 (end of the call) to time 3, the effect remained for psychological pain and hopelessness, but was not significant for intent to die, suggesting that greater effort at outreach during and following the call is needed for callers with high levels of suicide intent (Stone et al., 2017).
+Between time 2 (end of the call) to time 3, the effect remained for psychological pain and hopelessness, but was not significant for intent to die, suggesting that greater effort at outreach during and following the call is needed for callers with high levels of suicide intent (CDC, 2022).